jasperan/pytorch-tensorflow/5_benchmarking_tensorflow_on_oci.md

-# Benchmarking TensorFlow on OCI & EfficientNet's Models
+# Benchmarking TensorFlow on OCI

 ## Introduction